learn-co-curriculum/phase-0-git-version-control-basics/README.md

  create mode 100644 README.md
 ```

-We can see that Git has created a new version of our code, represented by the
+We can see that Git has created a new version of our repo, represented by the
-_SHA_ `e55477d` (SHAs are the identification system that `git` uses to keep track
+_SHA_ `e55477d`.
+SHAs are the identification system that `git` uses to keep track
+of versions; they're long complex numberes and letters that are unlikely to be
-of versions).
-The commit changed 1 file.
-Now, if we type `git status` ask to
+duplicated.
+The `commit` command committed 1 file.

+Now, if we type `git status`, we'll see
-see the status of our project, with no other changes to any files, we'll see
 that it is at a "clean state", and there is nothing to commit and no new changes.

 ```